sparkfun/Qwiic_Template_Py/README.md

 Additionally, the method is exposed as a read-only attribute on the object.

 #### A begin() Method
-Following the pattern set by the qwiic Arduino libraries, a begin() method is used to perform the actual initializtion of the underlying I2C device.
+Following the pattern set by the Qwiic Arduino libraries, a begin() method is used to perform the actual initializtion of the underlying I2C device.

 While each device implements device specific initiatialization logic, the signature of this method is as follows:
 ```python